gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-load-obj-w-mtl.md

   ...
 ```

+Note: I made `parseMapArgs` because according to [the spec](http://paulbourke.net/dataformats/mtl/) there are a bunch of extra options we don't see in this file.
+We'd need some major refactoring to use them but for now I to hopefully handle filenames with space and no options.

 To load all these textures we could use the code from [the article on textures](webgl-3d-textures.html) but let's use our helpers again to unclutter the code.